basarat/takeme/docs/README.md

 Yay, they made it.
 Use the `{oldPath, newPath, params}` to your hearts content.

 ### `beforeLeave`
-The are about to leave.
+They are about to leave.

 * If the `newPath` is not something you like, you can go ahead and return `false` to prevent them moving (be sure to let them know why by adding some notification to your state/UI).
 * You can even go ahead and chose to redirect them elsewhere (return `Promise<{ redirect: string, replace?: boolean }>`).